 - IT COMES WITH A COMMITMENT TO CLEAN UP NEARBY AREAS – The Bridge Home initiative dedicates money in the city budget to pay for additional sanitation resources to clean up the sites of former encampments.

 - NEIGHBORHOODS THROUGHOUT LOS ANGELES WILL ALSO HAVE BRIDGE HOUSING – The City of Los Angeles has already opened four bridge housing sites (two in Hollywood, one downtown and one near MacArthur Park), and another nine are currently under construction.
 Five more sites have already been approved and funded, and eight more locations are under consideration by the City Council.
 So far, 26 different bridge home sites have been opened or proposed throughout LA, ensuring that alternatives to sidewalk encampments exist across LA.

 FREQUENTLY ASKED QUESTIONS

 Q: What is bridge housing and why do we need it in Venice?

 A: In April 2018, Mayor Garcetti and the City Council declared an emergency shelter crisis and took advantage of a new state law that enables cities to construct bridge housing — faster than ever before — on any land owned or leased by the City.

-To expedite construction, the Mayor’s 2018-19 budget includes a $20 million fund to construct emergency bridge housing city-wide, which is equally available to each Council District.
+To expedite construction, the Mayor’s 2018-19 budget included a $20 million fund to construct emergency bridge housing city-wide, which was equally available to each Council District.
 To receive increased sanitation funding for the area, each Councilmember must identify a site or building adjacent to a high-density homeless population, and create emergency bridge housing.